-Venereal disease (VD) was endemic in the early twentieth century; estimates were that 1/10 people would contract syphilis at some point in their lives and perhaps 2-3 times as many more would contract gonorrhea.
+Venereal disease (VD) was endemic in the early twentieth century; estimates were that 1/10 people would contract syphilis at some point in their lives and perhaps 2-3 times as many people would contract gonorrhea.
 In spite of these startling facts, VD remained a taboo topic because of the stigma associated with these diseases, censored from the media and polite conversation.
-Stereotypes about race, class, and gender along with ideas about morality shaped popular attitudes about these illnesses, which limited public and financial support for public health control programs.
-As long as the symbols of VD were prostitutes, African Americans, and other marginalized groups, resources devoted to controlling these diseases were scarce.
+Stereotypes about race, class, and gender along with ideas about morality shaped popular attitudes about these illnesses.
+These negative associations limited public and financial support for public health control programs related to syphilis and gonorrhea.
+As long as the symbols of VD were sex workers, African Americans, sailors, the working poor, and other marginalized groups, resources devoted to controlling these diseases were scarce.

 However, in the 1930s, popular attitudes about venereal disease changed dramatically in the United States.
 Syphilis and gonorrhea became topics that people commonly encountered in their everyday life—in all types of media, at work and school, and in a multitude of public spaces.
 Newspapers, popular and professional periodicals, radio programs, films, and other media also covered the issue in greater numbers.